nikakvo/Trust-User-Certs-Magisk-Module/README.md

 cp yourcert.pem /data/local/tmp/cert/${HASH}.0
 ```

 The directory `/data/local/tmp/cert/` is created automatically on first boot with `chmod 777` — writable from Termux without root.
-Certs placed here are merged into the trust store on every boot and live sync cycle.
+Certs placed here are merged on every boot and live sync cycle.

 ---